-All Buffs and Debuffs only last for one full turn.
+All Buffs and Debuffs only last for until the start of the current player's next turn (a.k.a. one full turn.)

 Game-Play Attacking Examples

 Below are some examples of Actions.

 Multiple Hit Actions (▲)

 If you use this attack, you target a unit within 3".
 Then you pay 4 energy.
 Then you roll 4 dice.
 Each one that lands 4 or above will deal 1 damage to the target.
 Then, if the target has Flight or Jet, add 1 more damage due to 'AA'.